Man Involved in Eagle Trafficking Faces Sentencing

 Prosecutors estimate that Branson made between $180,000 and $360,000 from these illegal sales between 2009 and 2021.
 He faces a potential prison sentence of up to five years and a fine of $250,000.

 According to court filings, Branson’s role in the trafficking network was extensive, with prosecutors stating he would sometimes take as many as nine eagles at a time.
 Branson not only killed the birds but also butchered them into parts to sell for future profit.
-The illegal trade of eagle parts is strictly prohibited under U.S. law, with severe penalties for those who violate these protections.
+The of eagle parts is strictly prohibited under U.S. law, with severe penalties for those who violate these protections.

 Eagle parts, including feathers, are legally available to members of federally recognized tribes through the National Eagle Repository, but demand far exceeds supply.
 Many turn to the black market as a result, fueling illegal activities like those Branson was involved in.